The European Christmas Experience

 - Colmar, a large town in Alsace, northeast France

-We chose three locations with rich histories that offer very different experiences… and three areas we love, know very well, and want to share with you.
+We chose three locations with rich histories that offer very different experiences… and three areas we love, know very well, and want to share with others.
 Each location also enables us to easily access the surrounding countryside and small villages to enrich an already-special trip.

 The Christmas season is an incredibly special time of year in many parts of Europe, demonstrating strong regional traditions.
 Creative decorations and colorful lights enhance the charm of medieval buildings and cobblestone streets.
 Christmas markets are found across Europe in cities, towns, and villages, some lasting more than a month and some just a weekend.
 The season also involves special exhibitions, concerts, and other entertainment.